What Are The 4 Ds of Medical Negligence?

 The physician or hospital must have directly caused the damages in question by breaching a duty of care owed to you as a patient.
 Without proximate cause, the defendant may not be liable for your damages.

-For instance, if you had a terminal illness, for example, and would have experienced a decline of health even with a timely diagnosis, a physician might not be liable for a delayed diagnosis.
-The defendant’s mistake must be the main cause of your damages.
+For instance, if you had a terminal illness and would have experienced a decline of health even with a timely diagnosis, a physician might not be liable for a delayed diagnosis.
+The defendant’s mistake must be the primary cause of your damages.

 Another example where direct cause would fail is if you didn’t follow your doctor’s instructions.
 If a doctor gives you medicine and you refuse to take it, you can’t say that their advice caused any consequence for not taking the medicine.